eddpeterson/theBucketList/spec.md

 DONE:
-Add todo, with title, due date, status (not a dropdown)
+Add todo, with title, due date, status (not a dropdown) Drop todo in one of the categories:personal, family, friends, work, social

 TODO:
-Drop todo in one of the categories:personal, family, friends, work, social Sort todos in category by due date
+Allow users to change the sorting and persist it in the datastore Allow user to rename the todo by double clicking on it Allow user to rename the todo by showing "rename" button when mouse over Allow user to set status of a todo from none to active, completed wen mouse over

-Set status of a todo from none to active, completed
+Catch up on how to test jquery dudes and then refactor mercilessly views, javascript, models, controller, trests

 Add blueprint css

 Use facebook, twitter to authorize